 Switch instantly between editing your manuscript one section at a time and together as a whole.
 Working on a long text is easier when you break it into smaller pieces, and Scrivener gives you complete control over how small (or large) those pieces are.
 Novelists can write each scene in a separate document, or whole chapters as one; theses can be split into arguments or chapters or paragraphs.
 However you take it apart, Scrivener’s innovative “Scrivenings” mode lets you put the pieces together as though they were all part of a single document.

 If you’ve ever used a word processor, you’ll feel right at home in Scrivener’s editor.
 Add bold, italics and all the other formatting you’d expect.
 Highlight phrases that need work.
 Add comments and annotations.
 Make lists, or insert images and tables.
-And with Scrivener’s customisable toolbars, the commands you need are just a click away.
+And by switching to page view, you can see the pages fill up as you type.

-With formatting presets, you can indent a block quote and make its text smaller at the same time—or make a heading large and bold with one click.
-Copy and paste formatting from one text section to another or save complex formatting to quickly apply later in any project.
+With Styles, you can indent a block quote and make its text smaller at the same time—or make a heading large and bold with one click.
+You can even tell Scrivener to format all your block quotes one way when creating an ebook and another way when producing a PDF.